dllllb/neurips2021-nethack-raph/README.md

 3. **Install** competition specific dependencies!
     ```
-    cd neurips-2021-nethack-starter-kit
+    pip install aicrowd-api
-    pip install -r requirements.txt
+    pip install aicrowd-gym

+    ## Install NLE according to the instructions above
     ```

 4. Try out random rollout script in `rollout.py`.

-## How do I specify my software runtime / dependencies ?
+## How do I specify my software runtime / dependencies ? - TODO

 We accept submissions with custom runtime, so you don't need to worry about which libraries or framework to pick from.

-The configuration files typically include `requirements.txt` (pypi packages), `environment.yml` (conda environment), `apt.txt` (apt packages) or even your own `Dockerfile`.
+The configuration files typically include `requirements.txt` (pypi packages), `apt.txt` (apt packages) or even your own `Dockerfile`.

-You can check detailed information about the same in the 👉 [RUNTIME.md](/docs/RUNTIME.md) file.
+You can check detailed information about the same in the [RUNTIME.md](/docs/RUNTIME.md) file.

 ## What should my code structure be like ?